dalibo/cnpg-plugin-pgbackrest/README.md

 Let's imagine a plugin to archive the WAL with pgBackrest.
 That plugin will be split into 2 main components:

--   A minimalist (or nano controller) to inject some configuration (Eg: sidecar container) when initializing an instance.
-That component is visible when listing the Pods and Deployments on the `cnpg-system` namespace
+-   A minimalist (or nano controller) container to inject some configuration (Eg: sidecar container) when initializing an instance.
+That component is visible when listing the Pods and Deployments on the `cnpg-system` namespace for example.

 -   A pgBackRest manager container (a sidecar container injected by the previous component) bound to a PostgreSQL / CNPG instance and